- What is an informal extension?

 An informal extension describes when a customer continues to use the leased vehicle after the contract has expired.
 This is usually up until it’s requested for collection.
 You can’t just keep hold of the car until you’re ready to part with it though.
 You must contact your lease provider to obtain authorisation for an informal extension.
 These are designed to bridge the gap between leases and you continue to pay your monthly fee in arrears.
 If the informal extension extends for longer than 6 months the lease company are entitled to recall the vehicle.

 If you require an extension for longer than 6 months then you will need to request a formal extension.
 This involves you signing a modified agreement which extends the lease for a further term, usually 6-12 months.
 This will start from the end of the existing contract and an end date will be set.
 You’ll receive an extended mileage agreement and the same rules will apply if you exceed this.
 There will be a revised monthly rental fee based upon the expected depreciation of the vehicle during the term and away you go.

-How do I get a contract extension?
+How do I get an extension on my lease?

-Step 4 – Print off and sign the paperwork (modifying agreement) and return it to the address of your lease company provided.
+- Print off and sign the paperwork (modifying agreement) and return it to the address of your lease company provided.

-Step 5 – Once received this will be sent on to the finance house for review.
+- Once received this will be sent on to the finance house for review.
 This process can take up to 5 working days.

-Can everyone obtain a lease extension?
+Can everyone get a lease extension?

 I’m afraid not.
 Not all funders offer lease extensions.
 It’s usually only allowed on Personal Contract Hire and Contract Hire agreements anyway.
 But the offering of a lease extension is at the discretion of the finance house.
 Even if the finance house does offer lease extensions you will not always be eligible if: